satyajitlion/GravLensing/research-log/Research Log 10-24-2025.md

 	- Could do this for the neural network too to avoid retraining the neural network every single time.

 - Now that we have initial corner plots and graphs, what differences can I spot between the previous dataset of 1000 mock lenses per model to this model which has $10^5$ mock lenses per model?
 How are the corner plots different and what patterns in the corner plots am I realistically trying to spot such that the neural network will also spot those same patterns?

+- Is it worth converting the dataset into a 2D image in order to use the CNN architecture?
 ***
 ### Next Steps